 - butter, preferably unsalted butter because you will add salt to the dough, but if you have salted, it will work.
 Just adjust the salt in the recipe accordingly, otherwise your cookies may be too salty

-- granulated sugar though brown sugar would also work here and would add to the molasses flavour.
+- granulated sugar though brown sugar would also work here and add to the molasses flavour.
 Brown sugar may also lead to a slightly thicker cookie

 - vanilla extract adds depth of flavour and sweetness to these cookies.
 Don't skimp on this ingredient!

 - cocoa nibs add texture and a deep chocolate flavour.
 Crunching on them before you add them to the cookie dough, you'll notice they are very bitter and not sweet at all.
-But that bitterness works so well in these cookies, balancing out the buttery, sweet flavour.
+But that bitterness works so well in these cookies, balancing the buttery, sweet flavour.

-- flour is needed to bind all the ingredients together and give the cookies structure, so that they hold their shape.
+- flour is needed to bind all the ingredients together and give the cookies structure, so they hold their shape.
 If you don't use enough flour, your cookies may spread too much as they bake, especially given the amount of butter you will use.
 For this recipe, we are using a combination of all-purpose flour with a small portion of buckwheat flour for flavour

 - salt is really important to balance out the sweet buttery flavour.
 Don't skip it.
 I like to use Diamond Crystal fine kosher salt, but table salt will work, though the cookies will be saltier and you may want to halve the salt in that case.